vdecree/matdoidge/src/work/items/wonder-pups.md

     alt: Wonder Pups Homepage
     background: edd380
   - type: text
-    content: "### We brought our furry friends into the forefront of the design throughout the website, because who doesn't love pictures of our furry little friends!?"
+    content: "### We placed our adorable furry friends at the heart of the website design, because who can resist the charm of these lovable companions? "
     eyebrow: d
   - type: imagedouble
     imageone: /uploads/wp-double-1.jpg